There are so many things to look forward to but I’m going to try and whittle it down to just three. Wish me luck!

 The beauty of linguistics is that it is so varied.
 There are so many aspects to the course which means it’s very easy to find something that interests you.
 The structure of the course allows you to choose what path you would like to go down and explore in more detail.
 Depending on how your brain works, what enthuses you and how best you work, whether that’s essays or exams, there is plenty of choice in regard to what modules you would like to take.

-You can stick to within the department and go down the sociolinguistics route, syntax and semantics route or mix it up with both (like I did!)
+You can stick to the sociolinguistics route, syntax and semantics route or mix it up with both (like I did!)
 For me, there was almost too much choice because it all sounded interesting to me.

 You can take a Languages for All module and study a language as part of your degree as well.
 This programme gives you the opportunity to expand your skills in a language you already know, pick up an old language you used to study in high school such as German or Spanish, or even try something completely new, like Japanese or Arabic!
 I continued my A level French in first year and then took up Spanish in my second year, and it was lovely to do something a bit different.

-If Linguistics doesn’t offer something to your taste, or you just fancy trying something else, there’s even the choice to take an elective module in a completely different department.
+If Linguistics doesn’t offer something to your taste, or you just fancy trying something else, there’s even the choice to take an elective module in a completely different subject.
 Options upon options!!